alex-susi/nbaDraftLottery/README.md

 - No time discounting — a 2031 pick and a 2027 pick of equal EV are treated equally.
 - No surplus value yet (production is not netted against rookie-scale salary).
-- Team projections do not account for age, roster continuity, salary cap space, draft picks, etc.
+- Team projections in the Markov Chain do not account for age, roster continuity, salary cap space, draft picks, injuries, etc.
 - Deeply nested multi-team swap chains are encoded as close approximations.
-- Win Shares is hardly a perfect metric, and other more advanced all-in-one statistics may be explored in the future.
+- Win Shares is hardly a perfect metric, and other more advanced all-in-one statistics (EPM, RAPTOR, xRAPM, etc.) may be explored in the future.
 ## Acknowledgments

 Builds on the draft-value-curve lineage from Barzilai (82games), Pelton (ESPN WARP charts), and Goldstein (PIPM); the 3-2-1-specific re-pricing work of Nick Thoreson and Luke McCartney; and the option-pricing template of Foster & Binns, *Valuing Protections on NBA Draft Picks* (MIT Sloan, 2019).